 African wax print fabric (commonly known as ‘Kitenge’ in East Africa and ‘Ankara’ in West Africa) stands out amongst the rest due to its brightly colored patterns, interesting designs, and hidden meanings.
 The beautiful fabrics are largely associated with African culture because of their tribal patterns, symbols, and motifs.

-Kitenge fabric is well-loved worldwide because the bright colours help to make people feel instantly happier and uplifted.
-It is fun to wear these cheerful fabrics just as they are or when transformed into traditional and modern African print clothing.
+Kitenge fabric is well-loved worldwide because the bright colors help to make people feel instantly happier and uplifted.
+It’s fun to wear these cheerful fabrics just as they are or when transformed into traditional and modern African print clothing.

-Kitenge’s African print clothing dazzling the catwalk at AfroFest, Bristol, UK (Credit: Watson Media)
+Kitenge Store’s African print clothing dazzled the catwalk at AfroFest, Bristol, UK (Credit: Watson Media)